ireshdudeja/query_visualization/README.md

 ## Steps for real time update:

 1. Select the first operator (because streaming data will be sent for first operator)
-2. Execute streaming.sh script using command "sh streaming.sh" to push new data to server and see real time update
+2. Execute streaming.sh script(located in "stream" folder) using command "sh streaming.sh" to push new data to server and see real time update
+3. Alternatively, java file can also be used to send the streaming data located in folder named "stream"
+   - Dependencies used in java file can be downloaded using "Maven", by adding pom.xml file